-The unit writes, tests, and debugs computer programs based on specifications written by the System Design Unit.
+The unit develops, tests, implements and debugs computer programs based on specifications written by the System Design Unit.

 New Jersey State Police applications such as the Human Resource System, Records Management System and the eDaily have been created by the Programming Unit.
 These core applications were all designed, coded, and implemented in house using our own team of State Police and civilian personnel.